-The small Icelandic island of Grímsey, off the main island’s northern coast, is located within the bounds of the Arctic Circle.
-Make sure to pack layers: the sub-polar climate of Iceland means that it remains chilly all year long.
+Meanwhile, the small Icelandic island of Grimsey, off the main island’s northern coast, is located within the bounds of the Arctic Circle.
+If you’re booking a private jet to Iceland, make sure to pack layers.
+The sub-polar climate of Iceland means that it remains chilly all year long.
 Summer sees milder weather and nearly 24 hours of sunlight.

-Icelanders can’t just name their children whatever they please—to preserve their culture, there is a list of approved Icelandic names from which to choose.
-Any special requests or new names must be approved by the Icelandic Naming Committee.
+Finally for our Iceland travel guide fast facts, Icelanders can’t just name their children whatever they please.
+In order to preserve their culture, there is a list of approved Icelandic names from which to choose.
+Any special requests or new names must seek Icelandic Naming Committee approval.

-In addition, surnames in Iceland don’t work the same way they do in much of the rest of the Western world.
-A person’s last name is typically formed from the first name of their father or mother rather than taking the patrilineal surname.
+In addition, surnames in Iceland don’t work the same as they do in the U.S. A person’s last name is typically formed from the first name of their father or mother rather than taking the patrilineal surname.

-Other activities to soak in the stunning natural scenery of Iceland include horseback riding, whale watching, glacier hiking, ice caving, spotting waterfalls and fjords, and chasing the Northern lights.
+Other activities for soaking in the stunning natural scenery of Iceland include horseback riding, whale watching, glacier hiking, ice caving, spotting waterfalls and fjords, plus chasing the Northern lights.